ucsb-cs32/s21/_lab/lab01.md

 in a dark corner (we still will have to debug but testing can help it be less painful).
 As mentioned above testDemog2 does not compile this is because you have some work to do.

+Add comments to any of the files to help you remember what they do.
+We will work with this code again this quarter so make sure to ask questions now.

-Step 2: Add data and methods to the demographicData class
+Step 2: Small modifications to the code (adding additional data to demogData)
 -----------------------
-### Add data and methods to the demographicData class
+### We will need to modify various files to add more demograpic data

 Currently, the demogData class only stores data related to the age of the county's population.
 For this first week, lets add some additional information, specifically, the data related to education:
-<tt>Education.Bachelor's Degree or Higher
+<tt>Education.Bachelor's Degree or Higher <br>
 Education.High School or Higher</tt>

 There are a few closely related steps in this process: